i-shubham-jha/image-job-processor/doc.md

 `docker run -p 8080:8080 --network retail_pulse -e MONGODB_URI="mongodb://mongodb:27017" -v $(pwd)/docker_mounts/files:/app/files -v $(pwd)/docker_mounts/logs:/app/logs  retail_pulse`

 All the images downloaded by the application will be saved in `./docker_mounts/files/`.

+## Docker Compose

+Navigate to the project root.
+It contains a `docker-compose.yml` file which can be used to setup, build and run both MongoDB and retail_pulse containers using only a single command.

+If logging to `stdout`, then use the following command to run the application and receive the logs on the terminal:

+`docker-compose up`

+To stop the application, press `Ctrl+C` and wait for graceful shutdown.

 # Testing Instructions